Here are some of the best digital products you can create and sell online.

 I was working on pricing of a course a while ago.
 And I remember like contemplating the course was at the time $297.
 And I wanted to raise it up to 497, so $500.
 And I wanted to raise it because I put so much additional content into it.

 I had updated it and it was no longer in my view, a $300 course.
 It was definitely a $500 course.
 And I was like, Oh, what if people don’t buy it?
 What if people get angry with me?

 What if people start, you know, yelling at me on the internet even more than they already do.
 And once I raised the price, I made a sale and like, they didn’t even flinch, right?
-So it was all in my head.
-So I think pricing is this personal thing.
+It was all in my head.
+I think pricing is this personal thing.
 That’s only in our heads at the end of the day.

-So, you know, a bit of a story for you on how you feel about pricing and how you price set.
-So Jack Carter says, “people prefer free stuff for a reason.
+A bit of a story for you on how you feel about pricing and how you price set, so Jack Carter says, “people prefer free stuff for a reason.
 You need to do lots of free stuff before charging.
 Always added service”.

 I think, you know, free stuff is a great way to be discovered, and I think the free content that you put up on YouTube is a great way of building a brand, building authority, demonstrating your expertise.
 But there has to be a point where if you want to be sustainable as a creator, you need to make money.

 End of the day, you need to make money.
 If you are going to survive so that you can pay your bills so that you can eat and have that cheeky drink from time to time.
 Paul says, “differentiation is the key”.
 Absolutely differentiation is a massive key as well.

 Back to me, ’cause this is my live stream and it’s all about me.
 When I was creating my course, you know, live streaming, it was, you know, it’s been something where there’s lots of courses out there, of course there are.